oracle/content-and-experience-toolkit/sites/doc/compiler.md

         * For each component within the slot
             * Apply any component compiler
             * Insert the generated component markup in the corresponding location within the slot
-        * Expand any macros in the compiled markup and insert the "SCS" JavaScript object that is used by the OCE renderer at runtime
+        * Expand any macros in the compiled markup and insert the "SCS" JavaScript object that is used by the OCM renderer at runtime
         * Save the compiled page markup under the `src/templates/<template>/static` folder

 To compile your site run: